 It takes time to learn the ins and outs of Atari graphics.
 This is especially true if you aspire to make a game.
 I have previously demonstrated how to make a playfield using redefined character sets and later provided an example for Halloween.
 I also previously demonstrated how to make and move a player around the screen using player-missile graphics (PMG).
 I recommend reading these previous posts first.
 For this project, I combined the two to provide a custom playfield with a player that can be moved around on top of it.
 The PMG demo I did before created a player that looked like Darth Vader’s tie fighter.
 I stuck with that theme and created a playfield consisting of the Death Star (pre-destruction) and a few stars to complete the space scene.
 I created the custom character sets for the Death Star very much like I did for the pumpkins in the Halloween demo mentioned above using letters A through J in a 4×4 grid.

 It is interesting to work through the popular Atari books that go through all the methods for creating graphics.
 Something I noted is that they present each example independently of the others and rarely combine them into one demo or game.
 The ones that do combine them fail to provide key comments on how all the pieces work together.
 For example, it is often the case that page 6 of memory (address 1536) is used to place the machine language code used to make loading the characters set or moving players faster.
 What happens if you have several graphics elements that need machine learning code?
-Page 6 only has 256 bytes.
+Page 6 only has 256 bytes (i.e. one page).
 This is not enough to store more than one or two sets of code.
 In the example here, I first load in and execute the character set move code I need.
 Since I am only loading it once, I can use page 6 later for the fast player movement code.
 I simply overwrite the first set of machine learning code with the second set.
 If you need both, you will need to find another place in memory for the second or third sets of code.
-This location should probably be right below the part of memory that is set aside for PMG.
-This is because BASIC programs are stored in the lower part of memory building upwards.
-You should be fine as long as your BASIC code doesn’t bleed into the upper part where your machine learning code is stored.
+The best solution is to store your code in strings as BASIC will automatically place them in memory and keep track of the address.
 As a side note, you might wonder how the Atari knows when the end of the machine language code has been reached.
 There is an RTS instruction in the code that is the queue for the Atari that it has reached the end.
 The decimal code for RTS is 96.
 You will see this at the end of the data statements for the machine learning routines.

 I provide below the code and a heavily commented version of the code that I hope is instructional.